 There has probably been a time in your life when you talked to a counselor to help make some tough life decisions.
-Every high school has a guidance counselor on hand and that's probably the one time in your life you talked to them, either about picking out a college or what type of career such as sports therapist or Liberty Village dentist you'd eventually like to have.
+Every high school has a guidance counselor on hand and that's probably the one time in your life you talked to them, either about picking out a college or what type of career such as sports therapist or a full service snow removal business you'd eventually like to have.

 That's what guidance counselors are there for.
 However, talking to a counselor isn't only done during high school.
-Not everyone goes on to fulfill their dreams of becoming a doctor or owning business franchises in Canada.
+Not everyone goes on to fulfill their dreams of becoming a doctor or owning business franchise.
 Some people struggle to come up with a career and end up believing that the career journey they're on is meaningless.
 That doesn't have to be the case though.

 Exploring your career options, assessing your skills, interests and work values, and teaching you about labor market trends are a few things career counselors and pro career development courses can provide you with.
 You don't know everything that goes into certain careers, such as teaching or manufacturing weld joint straps, but career counselors do.
 Listen to them as they tell you about the ins and outs of certain jobs and careers to figure out if there's something that catches your eyes or you know you have the skills to do.